Welcome to Graduate study in the United States of America.

 For a step by step visa guide click here:

 Only when your application is complete and you have been formally admitted, can we determine a scholarship offer.
 All first-year graduate students receive a partial scholarship.
-We do not offer fellowships or teaching assistantships.
+Graduate Assistantship will be available in 2015.
+Please inquire with the office of admission regarding the application process.

 The required three letters of recommendation are meant to give our admissions committee a better understanding of who you are.
 They can be written by professors, employers or professional colleagues.
 The main purpose is to assess your work ethic and ability to succeed in graduate study.
 For questions or more information regarding letters of recommendation, you may email the Office of Graduate Admission.